 All saltwater fishing guides in Florida must comply with USCG requirements.
 This means that you must have a Captain’s license – officially called Merchant Mariner Credential – for saltwater guiding.
 To find out how to get your USCG captain’s license, check out this article.

-Fishing/Charter licenses are issued by the Florida Fish and Wildlife Conservation Commission.
+Fishing/Charter licenses are issued by the Florida Fish and Wildlife Conservation Commission, although you need to go to a tax collector’s office to purchase one.
 You can find information on how to apply for these licenses on their website.

 There are two types of licenses, the Charter Captain License and the Charter Boat License: